The Ketogenic Diet

 Of course, a Ketogenic-style diet is not appropriate for treating every type of epilepsy and are not intended as an alternative to medical treatment.
 Rather, the diet is one of many tools used by the Center’s team to treat certain patients with epilepsy.
 Many factors must be considered, and the diet is not suitable for patients with certain metabolic conditions.
-The strict diet should be implemented under close supervision and monitoring by doctors experienced in this therapy, such as those with whom Courtney works at NYU.
+The strict diet should be implemented under close supervision and monitoring by doctors experienced in this therapy.
 Under no circumstances should the diet be administered on one’s own.

 To learn how the Center can help with nutrition therapy, call (646) 558-0846.